 “He tried to run the post office business under Cleveland’s administration, but ‘couldn’t cut the mustard.’ “

 So this phrase is at least 130 years old.

-Some people find this phrase funny because they imagine literally trying to cut mustard.
+Some people find the phrase ‘cut the mustard’ funny because they imagine it in a literal sense.
 This expression is on our list of funny old sayings, so check it out to see more like it.

-- To fix my back problems, my doctor suggested I buy a new chair with better lumbar support.
-So I did that and I have to say, the chair I bought has really cut the mustard.
+- Due to my back problems, my doctor suggested I buy a new chair with better lumbar support.
+Well, I did that and I have to say, the chair I bought has really cut the mustard.

 - I’m searching for a new home, but the ones I’ve looked at so far are not cutting the mustard.
 I’m beginning to doubt that I’ll find something suitable in this part of town.

 - This digital piano does not fit the bill; I need one that has weighted keys!